 You will then be asked for your date of birth in order to verify your identity.

-Type in your date of birth and then select the green arrow pointing to the right in the bottom right corner of the screen.
+Type in your date of birth and then click "Continue".
 You will then begin the questionnaire.

-Once you have answered all of the questions, click "Submit".
+Once you have answered all of the questions, click "Submit" to send your responses to your GP.

 I've typed in the link but now I see this message: